Zekorei/calendar/docs/README.md

 # Calendar
 Displays a calendar of the current month.
 Currently does not support command line arguments.
 Builds of previous iterations of the project are provided in `builds/`, note that they are compiled for Linux.
+To build the project at its current iteration, the makefile is located in `src/`.

 ### Planned features:
 - Command line support for arguments; specify date